7 things to know before upgrading to MacOS High Sierra

 Apple launched its final version of High Sierra (MacOS 10.13) today, and before it was even out the door came a reason not to update: a hacker claims to have already shown that Keychain, the repository of all your passwords, is vulnerable.
 Oy.

 This might complicate Apple's other High Sierra problem, which is that under-the-hood updates can be a tough sell for software developers, especially for operating systems, unless they noticeably increase performance or stability.
-They simply can't answer the question "what's in it for me?" very persuasively.
+They simply can't answer the question of what's in it for me very persuasively.
 That's why you'll hear a lot about the few new features such as Safari's autoplay blocking and the ability to edit Live Photos in Photos, and really fast file copying on SSDs.

 But all of this makes MacOS High Sierra a really tough sell for Apple, since there's very little here that's going to obviously change your experience for months, despite Apple's best efforts to convince us otherwise.
 There are just a handful of quality-of-experience enhancements if you're a big user of those applications.